JuliaPlots/PlotlyJS.jl/docs/syncplots.md

 `display` called automatically if you ask Julia to echo back a `SyncPlot` at the REPL or in a Jupyter notebook.

+!!! note
+    The `Plot` function will create a new `Plot` object and the `plot` function will create a new `SyncPlot`.
+Which frontend is selected will depend on
+    context: if the Jupyter notebook is active the `JupyterDisplay` is chosen, otherwise the `ElectronDisplay` will be used.

 As of the time of writing there are two supported frontends...

 ### `ElectronPlot`